root-project/root/README/ReleaseNotes/v636/index.md

 * The build options `mysql`, `odbc`, `pgsql` and `qt5web` have been deprecated.
 Please complain with root-dev@cern.ch should you still need one!
 * The build option `html` has been removed.
 * The ClassImp macro and derived macros have no effect now and will be deprecated in ROOT 6.38.
+* The `RooStats::HLFactory` class was deprecated will be removed in ROOT 6.38.
+It provided little advantage over using the RooWorkspace directly or any of the other higher-level frameworks that exist in the RooFit ecosystem.

 ## Python Interface